 We typically admit one or two undergraduates per year.

-Architecture is one of the few subjects in the University that combines the intellectual challenge of a Cambridge Tripos with the opportunity for creative design.
-The course provides a grounding in the wide-ranging principles of architectural design through both lecture-based courses and studio-based design work.
-Cambridge places a particular emphasis on how human activity relates to the built environment.
+Architecture is one of the few subjects in the University that combines the intellectual challenge of a Cambridge Tripos with the opportunity of creative design.
+The Tripos provides a grounding in the wide-ranging principles of architectural design through both lecture-based courses and studio-based design work.
+The Cambridge course places a particular emphasis on how human activity related to the built environment.

 The design work is at the core of the course and serves as an instrument for developing an informed yet personal attitude for the subject.
 From the very start students are involved in the process of making; necessitating rapid and continuous judgement.
 This development of personal judgement is perhaps the main reason for coming to University, and in Architecture perhaps more than most subjects, there is no 'right answer': you cannot be told what the examiners are looking for.

 The majority of the educational life of a student, as well as the overall grade assessment, is allocated to design.
 This necessarily entails formal exercises in criticism, involving the presentation of studio work in which specialised studies are brought together.
 Lecture courses in history, philosophy, theory, construction, structural and environmental design and other studies counterbalance and inform the studio work.
 In the final year of the degree students are able to specialise in a topic relating to one of the lecture courses, or other field of study, through a written dissertation.
 In some circumstances this may also include other media such as film.
 The design and lecture courses are taught by a combination of resident academics and visiting tutors, some of whom combine teaching with work in practice.

 The qualification for part one of the membership of the Royal Institute of British Architects can be obtained by the satisfactory completion of the course.